Alex Dyson

 Alexander Edward Dyson (born 22 June 1988) is an Australian radio presenter who presented the breakfast show on Australian youth radio station Triple J from 2010 to 2016, alongside Tom Ballard and then with Matt Okine.
 He is also a small business owner and published author.
-Since 2019, Dyson has twice run for the federal seat of Wannon in 2022 with the support of the independent “Voices” movement.
+He contested the seat of Wannon at the 2019, 2022 and 2025 federal elections.

 Personal life

-Tyson was born to parents Ian and Helen Jean Dyson and grew up Warrnambool, Victoria.
+Dyson was born to parents Ian and Helen Jean Dyson and grew up in Warrnambool, Victoria.
 Dyson's mother died when he was four years old.
 He graduated from the University of Melbourne with a Bachelor of Creative Arts.

 Career

 Dyson began his radio career on Warrnambool community station 3WAY FM with Tom Ballard.
 Dyson and Ballard began presenting mid-dawn shifts for Australian youth radio station, Triple J in 2007 after program director, Chris Scaddan, saw Ballard perform stand-up comedy at Raw Comedy.
 They made their transition to weekend radio in late 2008, taking over from Sam Simmons.

 On 23 November 2009, Triple J announced that Ballard and Dyson would take over as hosts of the breakfast show in 2010, replacing Robbie Buck, Marieke Hardy and Lindsay McDougall.
 Matt Okine joined Dyson as co-host in January 2014 when Ballard left Triple J. During this period his audience of up to one million people heard Dyson interview a wide range of people including many up-and-coming Australian musicians, politicians such as Prime Minister Julia Gillard, and worldwide celebrities including Arnold Schwarzenegger.
-In 2013 Dyson and Okine won the Aria award for Best Comedy Release with an album of extracts from their radio show called The Bits we’re least ashamed of.
+In 2013 Dyson and Ballard won the Aria award for Best Comedy Release with an album of extracts from their radio show called The Bits we’re least ashamed of.

 On 21 November 2016, Triple J announced that Okine and Dyson would be leaving Triple J at the end of 2016.
 Dyson returned to Triple J as a temporary Lunch (Weekdays 12 - 3pm) host in 2018, while regular host Gen Fricker filled in for Veronica Milsom on Drive.